victorverma3/Letterboxd-Movie-Recommendations/README.md

     egress.
 -   I am paying $7 per month to deploy my backend server on `Amazon Lightsail`, which has one instance with a limit of 1 GB RAM and 2 vCPUs.
-Large volumes of concurrent server traffic sometimes cause my server to exceed the memory limit and crash.
+Large volumes of concurrent server traffic occasionally cause my server to exceed the memory limit and crash.